-The earned income tax credit provides important benefits to low-income families with children in the US.
-At an annual cost of about $60 billion, it increases the incomes of such families while encouraging parents to work more by subsidizing their incomes.
-But low-income adults without children and non-custodial parents receive only very low payments under the program, providing them with little income benefits or work incentives.
-Many of these adults are low-income young men whose wages and employment rates have been declining for years and who might benefit substantially from expanded eligibility for the earned income tax credit.
+The earned income tax credit provides important benefits to low-income families with children.
+At substantial costs (over $70 billion to the US federal government), it increases the incomes of such families while encouraging parents to work more by subsidizing their incomes.
+But low-income adults without children and non-custodial parents receive very low payments under the program in most years.
+Many of these adults are less-educated men, whose labor force participation rates and relative wages have been declining for years.
+They might benefit significantly from a more generous earned income tax credit for childless adults.

-The earned income tax credit boosts income and work effort among low-income parents and contributed to the steep rise in employment among single mothers in the 1990s.
+The earned income tax credit boosts income and work effort among low-income parents, especially single mothers, and has contributed to the steep rise in employment among single mothers in the 1990s.

-Expanding the tax credit to low-income childless adults would raise income and work effort among a group whose earnings and employment have fallen substantially in recent decades and who now get little assistance from the program.
+Expanding the tax credit to low-income childless adults should raise income and work effort among a group whose earnings and employment have fallen substantially in recent decades.

-The earned income tax credit costs about $60 billion a year, and extending it to childless adults would add to those costs.
+The earned income tax credit is already very costly, extending it to childless adults would add to those costs.

-Expanding the tax credit to childless low-income adults might discourage marriage and reduce work effort among childless adults whose credits are phasing out.
+Expanding the tax credit to childless low-income adults might discourage marriage and work effort (and raise tax fraud) among childless adults.

 Author's main message

-Expanding the US’s earned income tax credit to low-income childless adults and non-custodial parents, especially low-income men, would likely increase their earnings and work effort.
-This positive outcome might be more readily achieved if the federal government combined higher earned income tax credits for this group with additional workforce services or child support provisions, to improve the likelihood of their finding and keeping a job.
-Ultimately, the policy should include expansion of the tax credit among childless adults within a broader package of tax reforms, so that costs could be offset by revenue increases.
+Expanding the earned income tax credit to low-income childless adults and non-custodial parents, especially low-income men, would modestly increase their incomes, earnings and employment.
+This positive outcome might be larger if the federal government combined a permanently higher earned income tax credit for this group with significant outreach, to improve worker knowledge of the credit and how to file for it; many potential workers also need stronger workforce services or child support provisions, to improve their likelihood of finding and keeping jobs.

-Many industrial countries pay tax credits to workers with low earnings, which are designed to raise their incomes and encourage greater work effort.
-The earned income tax credit (EITC) in the US has succeeded in raising employment and earnings among low-income families with children, most of them headed by single mothers.
-But few benefits now go to low-income childless adults and non-custodial parents, especially men, whose earnings and employment rates have declined substantially in the last few decades—in fact, more than for any other demographic group .
-The EITC for families with children enjoys political support from both of the major political parties in the US and has grown in generosity over time, during both Republican and Democratic administrations.
-Research offers strong evidence of positive impacts of EITC benefits, not only on the earnings and employment of parents but also on the educational attainment and other outcomes of their children.
-It is likely that expansion of the EITC benefits among childless adults would similarly boost their earnings and employment rates and increase child support payments made by low-income non-custodial fathers.
+The EITC for families with children has at least some political support from both of the major political parties in the US and has grown in generosity over time, during both Republican and Democratic administrations.
+Research offers quite strong evidence of positive impacts of EITC benefits, not only on the earnings and employment of low-income parents but also on the educational attainment and other outcomes of their children.
+Expansion of the EITC for childless adults would almost certainly increase their incomes (net of taxes) and would likely boost their earnings and employment rates – though by smaller amounts – while also increasing tax filing and child support payments made by low-income non-custodial fathers.

 Discussion of pros and cons

-The EITC is currently the largest public cash assistance program for poor families in the US.
-It began during the administration of Republican President Gerald Ford in 1975 and has been expanded several times since then under both Republican and Democratic administrations.
-It currently costs about $60 billion a year at the federal level.
+The EITC is currently the largest public cash assistance program for poor families.
+It currently costs over $70 billion a year at the federal level alone.
 A number of states supplement the federal credit with credits against state income taxes.

-Should the EITC rise for childless men and women?
+Should the EITC for childless men and women rise?

-The situation among low-income non-custodial fathers is often particularly bleak.
-In many cases, judges issue child support orders by “default,” or without any specific information about a non-custodial father’s labor market prospects, which are often quite narrow.
-Employer demand for their services is especially weak if their skills are poor, their formal work experience is very limited, or they have a criminal record.
-For low-income non-custodial fathers who have had children with multiple women—a growing phenomenon often referred to as “complex families”—the sum of child support orders can become crushingly burdensome.
-If the father cannot make his payments, he falls into debt (arrears) to the state.
-If his family receives public assistance, many states will add the costs of these support programs to what the father owes.
-If he becomes incarcerated, the unmet orders continue to accumulate and the arrears grow.
-And, once a non-custodial parent is in arrears, the tax rate on his low earnings becomes quite steep—usually 50%.
-If some of this money is distributed to the state (to pay the debt accumulated while the family was on public assistance), the incentive of the father to pay is further reduced.
-To get these fathers to pay, some states suspend their driver’s license and eventually incarcerate them—both of which, in turn, can further reduce their earnings potential.
-Where enforcement of these provisions is limited, there are very strong incentives for the non-custodial parents to disappear from the formal labor market and work only sporadically and for cash .
+These men often face very little formal employer demand (though they often work informally and sporadically off the books).
+But their incentives to work are low as well, not only due to low wages but also to child support burdens among non-custodial fathers.
+For instance, judges often issue child support orders by “default,” or without any specific information about a non-custodial father’s labor market prospects, which are often quite modest.
+For low-income non-custodial fathers who have had children with multiple women—a growing phenomenon often referred to as “complex families”—the sum of child support orders can become extremely burdensome.
+If the father cannot make his payments, he falls into debt (arrears); and, if his family receives any public assistance, many states will add the costs of these support programs to what the father owes.
+If he becomes incarcerated, the unmet orders can continue to accumulate and the arrears grow.
+Once a non-custodial parent is in arrears, the tax rate on his low earnings becomes quite steep—usually 50% .